NycolasDarosci/data-structures/README.md

     - [x]  Hash Table -> O(1)
         Hash Table is O(N) in some cases when it has subarrays inside it (extra steps)
+    - [] Stack and Queue -> both are arrays with restrictions

 - [ ]  Review the above items